 So he shepherded them according to the integrity of his heart, And guided them with his skillful hands.Psalm 78:72(NASB)

-Like many of the Psalms, chapter 78 is an important chronicle from Israel's past history, but it is a parable that encourages us to learn from bygone times, so that we are not doomed to repeat the same mistakes again.
+Like many of the Psalms, Psalm 78 is an important chronicle from Israel's past history, but it is also a parable that encourages us to learn from bygone times so that we are not doomed to repeat the same mistakes again.

 The Psalm outlines Israel's glorious salvation from centuries of slavery in Egypt.
-It describes the incredible wonders and miracles that God performed, in order to set His people free, from the iron yoke of Egyptian bondage.
-It even reminded them of the final plague, where the firstborn of Egypt were struck down, while the angel of death passed over the bloodied lintels of the Israelites homes, on that first Passover night.
+It describes the incredible wonders and miracles that God performed, in order to set His people free from the iron yoke of Egyptian bondage.
+It even reminds them of the final plague, where the firstborn of Egypt were struck down while the angel of death passed over the bloodied lintels of the Israelites homes, on that first Passover night.